JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::environment::functions()

-stage various functions for the setup environment
+Stage various functions for the setup environment.

 ---

 ### vstacklet::environment::checkroot()

-check if the user is root
+Check if the user is root.

 ---

 ### vstacklet::environment::checkdistro()

-check if the distro is Ubuntu 18.04/20.04 | Debian 9/10/11
+Check if the distro is Ubuntu 18.04/20.04 | Debian 9/10/11

 ---

 ### vstacklet::intro()

-prints the intro message
+Prints the intro message

 ---

 ### vstacklet::log::check()

-check if the log file exists and create it if it doesn't
+Check if the log file exists and create it if it doesn't.

 *function has no options*